mtrevisan/HunLinter/README.md

 - fixed a nasty memory leak
 - reduced compiled size by 47.8% (from 6 201 344 B to 2 961 408 B)
 - reduced memory footprint by 13.5% (for dictionary linter: from 728 MB to 630 MB)
-- augmented speed-up by 51.7% (for dictionary linter: from 4m 44s to 2m 27s)
+- increased speed-up by 51.7% (for dictionary linter: from 4m 44s to 2m 27s)
 - various minor bugfixes and code revisions

 <a name="changelog-1.10.0"></a>